tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 * Inference - We care about the meaning of the predictors, their relationships, and how are they related (linear, non-linear)

 ##Logistic Regression
+Simple model used for classification.
 Models the probability of a binomial distribution given input data.
 The output of logistic regression is the probability that an observation is in one of two classes.
 So even though technically logistic regression outputs a number between 0 and 1, it is used for classification.

 ###Logistic Model Specification
 Logistic Regression uses the same (linear combination of predictors times a coefficient) as linear regression except that it takes the result of this combination and smushes it with the sigmoid so that it's value is always between 0 and 1.

 ###Sigmoid Function
 ![sigmoid][sigmoid image]

+###Logist Regression Assumptions
+* Outcome is binary, 0/1, and follows a bernoulli distribution.

+###Model Interpretation
+Some algebra with the sigmoid function will show that for every one unit increase in a predictor variable will result in a corresponding increase parameter value increase to the log odds.
+The log odds can be any real number.

 ### SVM vs Logistic Regression
 If there is a separating hyperplane there is no guarantee logistic regression will be able to find the best one.
 It just guarantees the probability will be 0 or 1.
 This is more so for unregularized LR.
 SVMs might not do as well if there are random points close to the hyperplane